BhavyaMeka/DataScience-Practicum-II/README.md

 ![LSTM model](/images/lstm.jpg)

 # Summary
-From the project it can be concluded that 1D CNN had better accuracy performance(%) than LSTM model (%).
+From the project it can be concluded that 1D CNN had better accuracy performance(93%) than LSTM model(89.8%).
 In the confusion matrix it can be observed that almost all the predictions were true.
 Since the predictions were made from small amount of data the accuracy can be further improved with large datasets.
 Improvement can done by tuning model hyperparameters such as the number of units, training epochs, batch size, and more.
 In the future hybrids of CNNs and LSTMS such as the CNN-LSTM and the ConvLSTM can be explored further in improving the accuracy.

 # Confusion Matrix